yoyongxuan/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current Address Book state in its history.
+* `VersionedAddressBook#commit()` — Saves the current `AddressBook` state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous Address Book state from its history.
+* `VersionedAddressBook#undo()` — Restores the previous `AddressBook` state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone Address Book state from its history.
+* `VersionedAddressBook#redo()` — Restores a previously undone `AddressBook` state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial Address Book state, and the `currentStatePointer` pointing to that single Address Book state.
+The `VersionedAddressBook` will be initialized with the initial `AddressBook` state, and the `currentStatePointer` pointing to that single `AddressBook` state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the Address Book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the Address Book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted Address Book state.
+The user executes `delete 5` command to delete the 5th person in the `AddressBook`.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the `AddressBook` after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted `AddressBook` state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified Address Book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitAddressBook()`, causing another modified `AddressBook` state to be saved into the `addressBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the Address Book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the `AddressBook` state will not be saved into the `addressBookStateList`.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous Address Book state, and restores the Address Book to that state.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous `AddressBook` state, and restores the `AdressBook` to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)